lym-afla/docsend-image-parser/README.md

 # DocSend Image Downloader

-This script allows you to download images from DocSend documents by simulating browser requests and compile them into a PDF.
+This script allows you to download images from DocSend documents by simulating browser requests and compile them into a PDF with optional OCR (Optical Character Recognition).

 ## How It Works